RyEggGit/RyEggGit/README.md

 💻 I previously worked at the Department of National Defence, H2Analytics and Guelph Eye Md as a software developer

-In my freetime I enjoy playing spikeball🏐, ultimate frisbee🥏.
+In my freetime I enjoy playing spikeball🏐, and ultimate frisbee🥏.

 ## My Stack